tpoisonooo/llama.onnx/README.md

 ![](./onnx-flow.jpg)

-Thus you can quantize the whole model and optimize operator kernel step by step.
+Thus you can quantize the model partially and optimize operator kernel step by step.

 ## more
 onnxruntime demo and document is stil on the way +_+